adligo/tests4j.adligo.org/README.txt

 2) Run tests4j_4gwt (Compile it into javascript) and run it on a few browsers (Firefox, Chrome, and Safari or IE) at least 3x

+@diagram_sync should be in the following format
+@diagram_sync on (date) with (optional other project name)/diagram.(type i.e. seq) Also each diagram sequence arrow should point have at least two comments in the code;
+1) The call
+2) The method that got called
+and if there is a interface add;
+3) The interface that was passed through
+Also all @diagram_sync comments should be copied and pasted for a particular diagram when you synchronize it, so you can search for the comment later.

+Also the bottom right hand of each diagram should contain info about when it was last synchronized with the java code.